Let’s take a look at your Shopify store and checkout page

 In your Shopify checkout, you can offer your customers the shipping method they desire the most like in-store pickup or in-home delivery.

 On top of timing, another thing to consider here is cost.
 While your customer may want their Pop Figure immediately so they can display it at work, it may be cost prohibitive.

 Standard delivery may just be too slow for them, and they’ll look elsewhere if you don’t offer something in-between.

 An expedited delivery option, expected in 2-3 business days, could see them clicking the “Confirm Purchase” button as quickly as they can tap the screen.

 ShipperHQ provides you with the option to customize your Shopify checkout with shipping options and rates that provide the type of experience you want.

 That means the price, delivery methods and carriers are all completely in your control.

-You can also show estimated delivery dates for your shipments, accounting for things like production and dispatch times.
+You can also show delivery dates for your shipments, accounting for things like production and dispatch times.
 This way, your customers know exactly when they’re receiving their packages, whether they use UPS, FedEx, or a custom shipping method.

 2. I’ve customized my Shopify checkout.
 Will I lose money on shipping?